 Rain or Shine – Be Prepared

 Mickey’s Not So Scary is rarely cancelled due to inclement weather (unless there is an impending hurricane).
 Rain is pretty common in Florida, even during the fall months, so it’s best to be prepared just in case.
 Pack Dollar Tree ponchos in your backpack or throw a few collapsible small umbrellas in the stroller basket underneath.
 We always bring a plastic rain cover for our stroller to keep the kids dry.
-If inclement weather is on the horizon, check out these tips on what to do if it rains.
+If inclement weather is on the horizon, check out these tips on what to do if it rains at Disney.